kubeflow/website/content/en/docs/distributions/aws/component-guides/pipeline.md

 +++
-title = "Kubeflow Pipelines on AWS" description = "Kubeflow Pipelines on Amazon EKS" weight = 20
+title = "Kubeflow Pipelines on AWS" description = "Get started with Kubeflow Pipelines on Amazon EKS" weight = 20
 +++